 The Broader Perspective

 But saffron also illustrates the limits of enthusiasm.
 Promising evidence is not final evidence, and small studies are not a substitute for large trials.
 Saffron is a potential tool in the toolbox, not a miracle cure.
 Use it wisely, with a doctor by your side, and as part of a broad picture of a brain-supporting lifestyle.
-In the end, no spice, no matter how expensive, can replace sleep, movement, and human connections.
+In the end, no spice, no matter how expensive, will replace sleep, movement, and human connections.

 References: